r-hyperspec/hySpc.read.txt/README.md

 ## Documentation

-There are two versions of **hySpc.read.Witec** online documentation:
+There are two versions of **hySpc.read.txt** online documentation:

-a. for the [released version](https://r-hyperspec.github.io/hySpc.read.Witec/) of package,
+a. for the [released version](https://r-hyperspec.github.io/hySpc.read.txt/) of package,
-b. for the [development version](https://r-hyperspec.github.io/hySpc.read.Witec/dev/) of package.
+b. for the [development version](https://r-hyperspec.github.io/hySpc.read.txt/dev/) of package.

 The documentation of the other **`r-hyperspec`** family packages can be found at [r-hyperspec.github.io](https://r-hyperspec.github.io/).